Philip H. Lathrop: Career

-Photography in Earthquake
+Earthquake

 In the 1974 disaster film Earthquake, Lathrop made director Mark Robson’s vision of the movie come true.
 Robson wanted a natural look for the film, without its being documentary-like.
 Instead of shooting in natural locations, Earthquake was filmed almost entirely on the Universal Studios' sound stages and back-lot due to the extraordinary degree of control deemed necessary to execute the required special effects.
 To bring the earthquake scenes to life, a shaker mount for the camera was created.
 Lathrop said it “created an amazing illusion.
 You’d swear that the ground was going up and down and moving sideways, when, of course, it wasn’t moving at all.”
 Sets were also built on shaker platforms, which is incredibly costly so “in the sets that were not on shaker platforms, [it] was [difficult] to get the actors to move as if they were responding to an earthquake, when there wasn’t one,” he added.

 A five-story section of what is supposed to be a 25-story building was made in Stage 12, the highest in the studio, where every floor was used to shoot the action.
 Lathrop stated that “it was necessary to dig down 20 feet into the floor of the stage in order to accommodate [the building model].”
 He continued, “[the] photography of this sequence was difficult because of the way [they] had to light the set” to avoid shadows from the hanging lights when the simulated earthquakes took place.
 So “in order to light it, [Lathrop] went clear up above the grids with four arcs pointed down to simulate the angle of the sun.
 [He] matched each of the arcs on the way down and didn’t overlap them, nor did [he] use any fill light at all.”

 To execute a film like Earthquake, natural sets would have been very limiting.
 Shooting on set allows for control in the lighting and to “do things with the camera that would have been impossible in a natural set,” said Lathrop.
 Without a single day off of work after Earthquake, Lathrop immediately began working on Airport 1975, also for Universal Studios.